lu-jeremy/neovim_config/README.md

 local packer_bootstrap = ensure_packer()
 ```

-5) Run `:so` in packer, restart nvim, and make sure `:PackerSync` works.
+5) Run `:so` in packer, restart nvim, and check that `:PackerSync` runs.
-6) Make sure that custom remaps work.
+6) Check that custom remaps, tree-sitter, harpoon, and packer are indeed integrated.